Stories

 Two sisters clash over who should inherit their dying mother’s memories.

-✩ Reprinted in The Best Science Fiction of the Year
+✩ Included in The Best Science Fiction of the Year, edited by Neil Clarke

-✩ Reprinted in Year’s Best Science Fiction on Earth
+✩ Included in Year’s Best Science Fiction on Earth, edited by Allan Kaster

 ✩ Recommended on Locus Recommended Reading List